gas-backend-architecture

 - rely on undeclared globals

-- write to Script Properties dynamically
+- write Script Properties dynamically

 - generate alternative routing models